BALaser

 Spectral beam combining

 We can also simulate a brightness- and power-scalable polarization beam-combining setup for high-power BAS lasers.
-To achieve a beam combination, which preserves spectral, angular, and spatial characteristics of the individual emitters, we exploit Lyot-filtered optical reinjection from an external cavity.
+To achieve a beam combination that preserves spectral, angular, and spatial characteristics of the individual emitters, we exploit Lyot-filtered optical reinjection from an external cavity.
 It forces the diodes to emit on interleaved frequency combs with overlapping envelopes and enables a high optical coupling efficiency.
 Repeatedly introduced new stages of the external cavity allow efficient coupling of 2n emitters.
 Properly arranged polarization beam splitters and birefringent crystals form Lyot filters, which exploit an interplay of orthogonally polarized field components and provide wavelength-periodic filtering of the propagating fields.

 Coupling of a pair of BAS lasers within the common external cavity (a) and simulated optical spectra and far fields of these lasers (b).